PaulVoege/SensorSpacing/readme.md

 ### This repository contains:

--The traffic generation script
+-The traffic generation script `gen_traffic.py`

--The incrementally-spaced roadside data generation script
+-The incrementally-spaced roadside data generation script `replay_with_sensors.py`

--The detection script, and associated
+-The detection script's (`opencood/tools/inference.py`) associated automation script `autoinfer.py`

 -Input and Output data for each placement